Key Takeaways

 Starting something new is never easy, especially when venturing into the uncertain and unknown.
 Throwing people into a whirlpool of new information is never an option.
 A person needs time and a defined plan to learn and settle down to start being effective.

-A 30-69-90 day plan leads step-by-step through a person’s endeavor, new job, project, or any significant, helping set realistic goals for the first 30, 60, and 90 days.
-It outlines the main milestones for a person to hit in their first few months of employment or a new project.
+A 30-60-90 day plan leads step-by-step through a person’s new job, project, or major undertaking, helping set realistic goals for the first 30, 60, and 90 days.
+It outlines the main milestones a person should hit in their first few months of employment or a new project — a period that matters more than most teams realize.
+BambooHR research found that 70% of new hires decide whether a job is the right fit within the first month, and 29% decide in the first week.

 A template for 30-60-90 day plan makes the process even easier, providing individuals with a ready-to-use framework for building their plans.
 It comes in handy for its customization and editing options and appealing designs.